January 18, 2019

 The biggest challenge we met was in the scenes in the bathroom: the screens displayed short video files we made (multiple ones at once!).
 However, due to the video decoder and Unreal’s decoder being split, it became increasingly hard to make the frame rates fit exactly as we needed them, leading to a lot of manual adjustments, transforming videos into image sequences (managed by Unreal) to finally achieve reasonably fitting times.

 Thank you for reading!
 We hope FRAGMENT inspired you to create your own unique project in UE4.
 You can watch FRAGMENT on Vimeo.
 For more information, check out Adrien Brunella’s Artstation.

 Looking to learn real-time rendering fundamentals or Blueprint essential concepts?
-Check out our on-demand Unreal Engine Online Learning video tutorials for free.
+Check out our free, on-demand video tutorials on Unreal Online Learning.

 Project directed by Sebastien Primeau

 Sandy Chow (environment modeling/texturing)

 Stéphan Provost (sound fx/music)

 Alexandre Turcotte Gervais (concept art/environment modeling/texturing)